mnorberg-dev/mnorberg-dev.github.io/content/posts/databricks-ai-inference-pipeline-testing/index.md

 The inference table captures all of this data, but it isn’t structured for answering questions.
 As soon as you start asking things like how many tokens are being consumed, which requests are triggering safety or content filters, or why certain requests failed, you quickly realize that the inference table is a logging table, not an analytics table.
 It’s optimized for completeness, not usability.

-PICTURE HERE OF RAW JSON

-For data engineers, this usually means building a Bronze → Silver → Gold pipeline that extracts and normalizes these values into well-typed columns.
+For data engineers, this usually means building a data pipeline that extracts and normalizes these values into well-typed columns.
 Those tables can then be wired up to tools like Genie, which uses an LLM to answer questions over the data, or surfaced through downstream analytic dashboards.

-That’s where things get interesting.
+> **Note**: I’m not including a screenshot of the raw inference table here because the free Databricks tier doesn’t persist Mosaic AI Gateway requests to an inference table.
+You’ll have to take my word for it, but the request and response columns are stored as large, deeply nested JSON strings.

 ## The Real Goal: A Gold-Quality Inference Dataset